deanwampler/spark-scala-tutorial/tutorial/README.md

 Working in *local mode* makes it easy to edit, test, run, and debug applications quickly.
 Then, running them in a cluster provides more real-world testing and finally production scalability and resiliency.

-We will build and run the examples and exercises using [Typesafe Activator](http://typesafe.com/activator), which includes web-based and command-line interfaces.
-Activator includes a build tool for Scala that we'll use to download the libraries we need and to build our examples.
+We will build and run the examples and exercises using [SBT](http://www.scala-sbt.org/download.html) or [Typesafe Activator](http://typesafe.com/activator), which includes a web-based UI and the SBT command-line interface.

 [Activator](https://typesafe.com/activator) is part of the [Typesafe Reactive Platform](https://typesafe.com/platform/getstarted).
 It is a web-based environment for finding and using example templates for many different JVM-based toolkits and example applications.
 Once you've loaded one or more templates, you can browse and build the code, then run the tests and the application itself.
 This *Spark Workshop* is one example.

-Activator also includes SBT, which the UI uses under the hood.
-You can use the *shell* mode explicitly if you prefer running `sbt` "tasks".

 You'll need either Activator or SBT installed.